ScriptRaccoon/raccoonjobs/README.md

 This endpoint automatically updates the title of a specified YouTube video by including the current number of views and likes.

 Below you find instructions for the setup.
+(These will also be used for a tutorial on my YouTube channel.)

 #### Setup on Google Cloud